hpehl/manatoko/README.md

 }
 ```

-# Run Tests
+## Run Tests

 Tests can be run in two modes, controlled by the system property `test.environment`.
 Valid values are either `local` or `remote`.

+### Remote

-- `remote`: this is the default mode.
-In this mode a [web river container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording) is stated before all tests.
+This is the default mode.
+In this mode a [web driver container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording) is stated before all tests.
 An Arquillian extension is registered which provides a remote web driver connected to the browser running in this container.

+### Local

-- `local`: this mode is activated by the maven profile `local`.
+This mode is activated by the maven profile `local`.
 In this mode a browser is started locally and Arquillian Graphene takes care of providing the web driver.

 To run all tests, simply execute